Comment on page

-Early in our history, when we were a much smaller company, our staff handbook was included in our product documentation and we are incrementally moving out of our documentation and into the dedicated repository at XXX which is edited using GitBook as a frontend.
+Early in our history, when we were a much smaller company, our staff handbook was included in our product documentation.
+Now the Handbook lives in the the dedicated repository at https://github.com/mattermost/mattermost-handbook which is edited using GitBook as a frontend.

 We believe this system has two key benefits:

 Feedback on this handbook is immensely appreciated.
-Here's how you can share:
+There are two ways you can share your feedback: